Point Processes and spatial statistics in time-frequency analysis: Introduction and chronological perspective

 \section{Introduction and chronological perspective}

 In the broadest sense, a \emph{signal} is a collection of data which carries information about a phenomenon of interest.
 This definition encompasses data of very diverse types, from physical measurements to epidemiological indicators, or even man-made data.
-The present work focuses on \emph{temporal} signals, such as, e.g., audio recordings or a physical quantity measured by a sensor over time, such as light intensity, pressure, voltage.
+The present work focuses on \emph{temporal} signals, such as audio recordings, physical quantities, e.g., light intensity, pressure or voltage, measured by a sensor over time.
 Mathematically, these temporal signals $t\mapsto s(t)$ are represented as real or complex functions of a real variable $t$, referred to as \emph{time}.
-Three examples are provided in Figure~\ref{fig:ex_sig}: a pure sine wave with constant amplitude and frequency in~\ref{sfig:sine}, a \emph{chirp} with linearly increasing frequency and amplitude following a smooth envelope in~\ref{sfig:chirp}, and a gravitational wave with exploding amplitude and frequency in~\ref{sfig:wave}.\\
+Three realistic signals are provided in Figure~\ref{fig:ex_sig}: a pure sine wave with constant amplitude and frequency in~\ref{sfig:sine}, a \emph{chirp} with linearly increasing frequency and amplitude following a smooth envelope in~\ref{sfig:chirp}, and a gravitational wave with exploding amplitude and frequency in~\ref{sfig:wave}.\\

 As in Figure~\ref{fig:ex_sig}, most signals are acquired in the time domain, and correspond to the measurement of some physical quantity in which time events are particularly visible, e.g., an earthquake and its aftershocks.
 Yet, in many situations, the frequency content provides complementary information that is crucial to get insight into the studied phenomenon, e.g., the types of rocks through which the seismic wave propagated, enabling precise localization of the epicenter.
 The most standard tool to probe the frequency content of a signal is the \emph{Continuous Fourier Transform}\footnote{ See Section~\ref{sssec:CFT} for a formal definition and main properties. } $\omega\mapsto\mathcal{F}s(\omega)$, which yields an overall \emph{spectral} density, depending on a real variable $\omega$ called the angular frequency.
 However, most of the time, one is interested in a joint time-frequency representation, in order to visualize the frequency properties of events localized in time.
 To that aim, the Short-Time Fourier Transform\footnote{ See Section~\ref{sssec:STFT} for a formal definition and properties. } $(t, \omega)\mapsto\mathcal{V}_h s(t,\omega)$ has been introduced.
 It amounts to computing \emph{local} Fourier transforms by sliding a localized window $h$ over the signal $s$, thus recording the local frequency content at each time $t$.
 This results in the \emph{spectrogram}, defined as the squared modulus of $\mathcal{V}_h s(t,\omega)$.
 By analogy with physics, the spectrogram of a signal is usually described as the energy distribution of that signal.
 The spectrograms of the three signals from Figure~\ref{fig:ex_sig} are displayed in Figure~\ref{fig:ex_spec}: high values of the spectrogram, in dark blue, indicate high-energy regions, suggesting that important information is encapsulated in the spectrogram at this location of the time-frequency plane.
 For instance, for the sine signal, Figure~\ref{sfig:sine_spec} shows a horizontal line of maxima reflecting the constant frequency.
 For the chirp, the maxima of Figure~\ref{sfig:chirp_spec} form an increasing line, reflecting the linearly increasing frequency.
 Finally, one can observe on Figure~\ref{sfig:wave_spec} the exploding frequency typical of a gravitational wave.